RichardLitt/awesome-fantasy/README.md

 A Series of Unfortunate Events follows the story of the Baudelaire kids Violet, Klaus and Sunny as they navigate the aftermath of their parents' death and try to escape the evil clutches of their distant relative Count Olaf. - [@umadhatri](https://github.com/umadhatri)

 > These books were my childhood.
-I love the dry and satirical humor as the author puts these kids through incerdibly campy situations and they find increasingly clever ways to escape the evil Count.
-The kids are just the sweetest charecters and as a kid I enjoyed the adventures that they went on in each of the books.
+I love the dry and satirical humor as the author puts these kids through incredibly campy situations and they find increasingly clever ways to escape the evil Count.
+The kids are just the sweetest characters and as a kid I enjoyed the adventures that they went on in each of the books.
 The narrator Lemony Snicket almost enjoys reliving the tales of the kids' adventures in a sort of devilish way.
 The Netflix adaptation was just as deliciously good as the books.
 People might not agree with me, but then, everybody has their own opinions.

 Books:
 - [The Bad Beginging](https://www.goodreads.com/book/show/78411.The_Bad_Beginning)